scottrlarson/profession/content/services/data/recovery.md

 {{< /alert >}}

 It's very likely that I can recover data from your damaged device, or your data loss.
 The chances of recovery depend on a number of factors: If you own a Hard Disk Drive, or Solid State Storage device.
 The state of the damage/loss on the device, or if you data was deleted, or wiped.
 In some cases you might have a backup of your damaged or lost data and if so, in many cases data can be recovered from this backup.
-I will need to perform an analysis on your device, to confirm that the lost/damaged data can be recovered.
+If you do not have a backup of your data, and you have no choice but to attempt a recovery, I will need to perform an analysis on your device, to confirm that the lost/damaged data can be recovered.

 - Data Recovery turn-Around times and costs can vary.
 Turn-around times can take between 1 day to 3 weeks depending on my time constraints, and the state of your device.
 If physical damage exists on your device, the particular damage may significantly slow your device's recovery time.
 Check below for price ranges.
 - The recovery fee portion covers a full recovery of the data you need.